 KPI has entered into an employment agreement with Mr. Dino Bianco with respect to his employment as CEO.
 Mr. Bianco's employment agreement provides that, in the event of a change of control of KPI, as defined in the agreement, he will receive a retention bonus equivalent to 12 months base salary no later than six months following the change of control, which shall also be payable if Mr. Bianco's employment is terminated without cause within the 6 month period following the change of control.
-The employment agreement further provides that, in the event that KPI terminates Mr. Bianco's employment without cause, as defined in the agreement, he will be entitled to the following termination package: (i) to be paid in equal installments over a period of 12 months in accordance with KPI's normal payroll schedule: (A) the base salary that would have been payable to him had his employment with KPI continued after the date of termination; (B) a pro rata portion of the STCIP incentive payment that would have been payable to him, calculated on the basis of a Target Bonus of 100% of his base salary; and (C) an LTIP incentive payment as per the terms of the LTIP or a pro rata portion of the LTIP incentive payment that would have been payable; (ii) continued participation in benefit plans made generally available to KPI's similarly-situated employees from time to time; and (iii) continued participation in the DC SERP during the severance period.
+The employment agreement further provides that, in the event that KPI terminates Mr. Bianco's employment without cause, as defined in the agreement, he will be entitled to the following termination package: (i) to be paid in equal installments over a period of 12 months in accordance with KPI's normal payroll schedule: (A) the base salary that would have been payable to him had his employment with KPI continued after the date of termination; (B) a pro rata portion of the STCIP incentive payment that would have been payable to him, calculated on the basis of a Target Bonus of 100% of his base salary; and (C) an LTIP incentive payment as per the terms of the LTIP or a pro rata portion of the LTIP incentive payment that would have been payable; (ii) continued participation in the applicable benefit plans for 12 months; and (iii) continued participation in the DC SERP for 12 months.